andreazignoli/andreazignoli.github.io/_pages/about.md

 👋 Hi, I'm Andrea, a self-employed engineer who creates mathematical models of sport physiology and performance.

+I might be partly responsible for:

+🫁 The spread of deep learning technologies in the process of cardiopulmonary exercise tests

+🚴 The introduction of the concept of the adherence ellipse in road cycling

+---

 Why mathematical models?
 ======
 Modelling lies at the heart of how we understand the world and its emerging properties. *Mathematical* modelling, in particular, is the process to describe a system with mathematical terms.